cph/pdfjs-rails-dev/README.md

 ### To Do

  - Write a generator (`rails generate pdfjs-rails:install`) which copies `public/locale.properties` to the host app's public folder
- - Move more of the viewer's options into parameters for the helper (e.g. which buttons to show)
+ - Move more of the viewer's options into parameters (in an options hash) for the helper
+   - An option to include the sidebar or not (defaults to true)
+   - An option to include the fullscreen button or not (defaults to true)
+   - An option to include the "Open File" button or not (defaults to false)
+   - An option to include the "Download" button or not (defaults to true)
+   - An option to set the default zoom level for the viewer when it loads
  - Support alternate themes for the viewer